signalfx/signalfx-java/README.md

 After setting up a SignalFxReporter, you can use Codahale metrics as you normally would, reported at the frequency configured by the `SignalFxReporter`.

+### Default Dimensions
+Sometimes there is a desire to set one or more dimension key/value pairs on every datapoint that is reported by this library.
+In order to do this call `addDimension(String key, String value)` or `addDimensions(Map<String,String> dimensions) on the `SignalFxReport.Builder` object.

 ### Yammer Metrics

 You can also use this library with Yammer metrics 2.0.x as shown in the